willemm/gitops-environment-promotion/README.md

 # How to Model Your Gitops Environments

-This is an example on how to model Kustomize folders for a GitOps application and promote releases between environments.
+This is a counter-example on how to model Kustomize folders for a GitOps application and promote releases between environments, using one branch per environment.
+This has been forked from https://github.com/kostis-codefresh/gitops-environment-promotion and changed to use the branch-per-environment pattern.

-Read the [full blog post](https://codefresh.io/about-gitops/how-to-model-your-gitops-environments-and-promote-releases-between-them/).
-You might want to see the [application source code as well](https://github.com/kostis-codefresh/gitops-promotion-source-code).
+THis fork has been made to address a discussion which can be found here: https://github.com/argoproj/argo-cd/discussions/5667#discussioncomment-2087895

 ## Folder structure

 The base directory holds configuration which is common to all environments.
-It is not expected to change often.
-If you want to do changes to multiple environments at the same time it is best to use the “variants” folder.

-The variants folder (a.k.a mixins, a.k.a. components) holds common characteristics between environments.
-It is up to you to define what exactly you think is “common” between your environments after researching your application as discussed in the previous section.
+Because of the branching structure, there will be temporary differences between environments, but these are only temporal. (i.e. any change on one environment will eventually appear on all environments).

+The variants folder holds characteristics that are common to some environments.
+They are not expected to change often, but are expected to remain different throughout the life of the application.

+The envs folder holds the kustomization.yaml that defines which variants are used for the kustomization.
+It is expected to change very infrequently.

-In the example application, we have variants for all prod and non-prod environments and also the regions.
+In the example application, we have variants for all prod and non-prod environments, the regions and also gpu or non-gpu.
 Here is an example of the prod variant that applies to ALL production environments.

 ```yaml
 ---